need4swede/Jellyfin-Enhanced/README.md

 ### **Method 2: Plugin (Server-Wide)**

-1. Install the [Custom JavaScript Plugin](https://github.com/johnpc/jellyfin-plugin-custom-javascript) from the official Jellyfin repository.
+1. Install the [Jellyfin JavaScript Injector Plugin](https://github.com/n00bcodr/Jellyfin-JavaScript-Injector) and reboot your Jellyfin server.
-2. Navigate to **Dashboard -> Plugins -> Custom JavaScript**.
+2. Navigate to **Dashboard -> Plugins -> JavaScript Injector**.
+3. Click on "Add Script"
-3. Paste the contents of `jf_enhanced.user.js` into the text area.
+4. Paste the contents of `jf_enhanced.user.js` into the script area.
-4. Save the settings and restart your Jellyfin server.
+5. Save and Refresh.

-5.  **Clear your browser cache** and reload the Jellyfin Web Page.
+> [!NOTE]
+> **Clear your cache** if you do not see changes reflect.

 ---